French immigration bill causes uproar – DW – 12/10/2023

 The final version of the immigration bill still needs to be pinned down, but some details are already known.

 Paris was planning to create a one-year green card for people working in sectors with a labor shortage.
-But as it stands now, the decisions on these one-year permits are left up to local authorities.
+But as it stands now, the decisions on these one-year permits have been left up to local authorities.

-French Interior Minister Gerald Darmanin brought the immigration reform bill into the Senate.
-But France's upper house of parliament, which has a center-right majority, recently considerably toughened the draft.
+Interior Minister Darmanin brought the immigration reform bill into the Senate, but France's upper house of parliament, which has a center-right majority, recently toughened the draft considerably.
 And the government is expected to keep some of these changes to get the bill through the National Assembly.
-Macron's Renaissance party and its allies don't have an absolute majority there and need the conservative Republicans' support.
+Macron's Renaissance party and its allies don't have an absolute majority there, and need the support of the conservative Republicans.

 France 'passing a new threshold of toughness'

-Lisa Faron from Paris-based Cimade, an NGO providing support for refugees and migrants, is one of those who is deeply concerned.
+Lise Faron from Paris-based Cimade, an NGO providing support for refugees and migrants, is among those who are deeply concerned by the new bill.

 "The government had promised a balanced bill, and yet, the new rules will almost exclusively restrict immigrants' rights and make it more complicated for them to get legalized, which will result in even more undocumented migrants," she told DW.

-For Vincent Tiberj, professor for political sociology at University Sciences Po Bordeaux, the draft law is reflecting a general shift to the right in the political debate.
+For Vincent Tiberj, a political sociology professor at University Sciences Po Bordeaux, the draft law reflects a general shift to the right in the political debate.

 "Most French politicians are depicting immigrants as a burden and a threat.
 They completely forget that many migrants, also of later generations, are contributing a whole lot to our society," he told DW.

-The sociologist thinks mainstream politicians are out to grab right-wing votes.
-Far-right party Rassemblement National is predicted to come first in next June's European Parliament elections according to polls.
+Tiberj thinks mainstream politicians are out to grab right-wing votes.
+Far-right party Rassemblement National is predicted to come first in next June's European Parliament elections, according to recent polls.

-"And yet, parties such as Renaissance should know this strategy doesn't work ― it only legitimizes far-right movements and helps them gain even more ground," Tiberj said.
+"And yet, parties such as Renaissance should know this strategy doesn't work ― it only legitimizes far-right movements and helps them gain even more ground," he said.

 Will new immigration rules have an impact?

-Alexis Izard, Renaissance parliamentarian for the department of Essonne just south of Paris, says the final bill will still be balanced.
+Alexis Izard, Renaissance parliamentarian for the department of Essonne just south of Paris, said the final bill will still be balanced.

 "Every year, we need to expel about 4,000 illegal immigrants who have committed crimes, and that will be possible with this new law," he told DW, adding that deportation procedures would take one instead of two years after the changes.